Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 • Licorice

-This is due to the fact that certain spicy foods release capsasins, which may be counterproductive in labor.
+The most well-known of these is spicy foods, like hot peppers or any other spicy Mexican dish.
+However, the research is now showing these foods may be something to avoid prior to labor.
+Certain spicy foods release capsasins, which may be counterproductive in labor.
 When the baby descends down the birth path, the pressure exerted releases endorphins into the woman's body.
-These endorphins are a natural pain-killer.
+These endorphins are nature's pain-killer.
 In effect, the capsasins counteract the endorphins and rob the mother of her natural ability to have a pain-free birth.

 References